ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

   For ``Lift``, at a minimum, we just need to map *values* preserving type, though bijectivity is still nice.
   Perhaps unbijective mappings would take an extra opt-in.
   For typed Template Haskell, I think we additionally need to map type *expressions* such that evaluation commutes with the mapping.
-  The type for ``AppE`` uses stage n rather than stage n + 1 (type) application, so we can't just concern ourselves with the mapping of type values.
+  The type for ``appET`` uses stage n rather than stage n + 1 (type) application, so we can't just concern ourselves with the mapping of type values.

 Relaxing the stage restriction is hygiene at work
    We can fearlessly interpret all n - 1 code to fill in splices in stage n without the risk of encountering splices that depend on themselves.